Author Archives: Dennis

 PITTSBURGH AVIATION Bettis Field, now Allegheny Count Airport Courtesy Cliff Ball Wing of Western Pennsylvania Printed winter 1993/1994 p 155 to 182

-Meet Miss Pgh Link to a great article on Miss Pittsburgh.
 When you enter the landside terminal at the Pittsburgh International Airport, you may have noticed a vintage aircraft hanging over your head.
-That airplane is “Miss Pittsburgh”, which made … Continue reading
+That airplane is “Miss Pittsburgh”, which made history by completing the first airmail flight from Pittsburgh, Pennsylvania to … Continue reading

 Antique Airplane Association, Inc. An award to Robert L. Taylor Robert Taylor Award PDF